Financial Insturments

 Fractality utilises different financial instruments for yield & hedge purposes

-A Decentralized Exchange (DEX) is a peer-to-peer marketplace that allows users to trade cryptocurrencies directly with one another without the need for a centralized intermediary, like a traditional exchange.
-DEXs typically operate on blockchain networks and utilize smart contracts to facilitate transactions.
+DEX (Decentralized Exchange) A Decentralized Exchange (DEX) is a peer-to-peer marketplace that allows users to trade cryptocurrencies directly with one another without the need for a centralized intermediary, as in traditional exchanges.
+DEXs typically operate on blockchain networks and use smart contracts to facilitate transactions.
 Liquidity is often provided by users who deposit their assets into liquidity pools, earning fees or rewards in return.

-Lending and Borrowing Platforms in the DeFi space allow users to lend their assets to earn interest or to borrow assets by providing collateral.
+Lending/Borrowing Platforms Lending and Borrowing Platforms in the DeFi space allow users to lend their assets to earn interest or borrow assets by providing collateral.
 These platforms use smart contracts to automate and secure the lending process.
-Lenders earn interest on their deposited assets, while borrowers can access liquidity without selling their assets.
+Lenders earn interest on their deposited assets, while borrowers can access liquidity without selling their holdings.
 The collateral is usually over-collateralized to protect against default.

-A Centralized Exchange (CEX) is a traditional exchange where a central authority or company manages the trading platform.
-Users deposit their assets into the exchange's custody, and the exchange facilitates trading between buyers and sellers.
+CEX (Centralized Exchange) A Centralized Exchange (CEX) is a traditional exchange where a central authority or company manages the trading platform.
+Users deposit their assets into the exchangeβs custody, and the exchange facilitates trading between buyers and sellers.
 CEXs are often more user-friendly and offer higher liquidity compared to DEXs, but they also carry higher risks, such as potential hacking or loss of funds due to centralized control.

 Last updated